Javascript is not enabled.

 Hormone therapy in postmenopausal women 60+

-Many women in their 60s and 70s may feel like they missed the hormone therapy bandwagon, having gone through menopause during the time when it was thought hormone therapy caused more problems than benefits.
-They suffered through symptoms, with some still experiencing them, and are now wondering if, in their late midlife and senior years, the benefits of the new types and doses of MHT outweigh the risks when it comes to cognitive function and other health perks.
+Many women in their 60s and 70s may feel like they missed the hormone therapy bandwagon, having gone through menopause during the time when it was thought that the risks outweighed the benefits of hormone therapy.
+They suffered through symptoms — some are still experiencing them — and are now wondering if, in their late midlife and senior years, the benefits of the new types and doses of MHT outweigh the risks when it comes to cognitive function and other health perks.

-The WHIMS study published in 2005 did find that the use of estrogen with or without medroxyprogesterone acetate, a synthetic form of progesterone, in women who initiated hormone therapy at age 65 or older experienced substantial increases in dementia risk and cognitive decline.
-However, the study included only one type of estrogen, conjugated equine estrogen (CEE), at a particular dosage, which is a type and dosing of estrogen not commonly used today.
+The WHIMS study published in 2005 did find that the use of estrogen with or without medroxyprogesterone acetate, a synthetic form of progesterone, in women who started hormone therapy at age 65 or older led to substantial increases in dementia risk and cognitive decline.
+However, a newer study published in April 2026 in Maturitas looked at Alzheimer’s disease blood biomarkers in 967 women from the WHIMS study at the time of enrollment and again 15 years later.
+The study found that the rate of biomarker changes did not differ between the hormone therapy and the placebo groups.

-On the bright side for women wanting to try or continue using HT in their senior years, a large-scale study published in 2024 in Menopause: The Journal of the Menopause Society looked at 10 million senior women, from 2007 to 2020, who used Medicare and found that estrogen-only therapy use beyond age 65 was associated with a significant risk reduction in all-cause mortality and a slight (2 percent) reduction of risk in dementia.
+On the bright side for women wanting to try or continue using MHT in their later years, a large-scale study published in 2024 in Menopause: The Journal of the Menopause Society looked at 10 million older women who used Medicare, from 2007 to 2020, and found that estrogen-only therapy use beyond age 65 was associated with a significant risk reduction in all-cause mortality and a slight (2 percent) reduction of risk in dementia.
 However, this study did not distinguish between continued use of hormone therapy into one’s 60s or initiation of the medication in one’s 60s.

 Maki says a woman’s age is not as important as the status of her brain health when she starts hormone therapy.
 “Estrogen seems to like healthy cells, whether they’re heart cells or brain cells, and it doesn’t like unhealthy cells.”